 Summer may be on its way out but, does it ever really leave?
 Not here!

 For the past seven years I’ve also asked this question; Why does the 48 Hour Film Project Orlando have to take place in August?
 It’s in the dead of summer, humidity’s at it’s highest.
+In case your aircon is not working and it’s summer time, read the blog about tips to stay cool when the AC breaks here advancedhc.com.
 Even when properly hydrated (it’s IMPORTANT, folks!), it’s an absolutely miserable time to spend extended time outdoors.

 On film shoots, days are long.
 Depending on the setting and length of your script, you can spend anywhere from eight to sixteen hours on set.
 When shooting a scene set in the outdoors (aka: an exterior), it can be particularly brutal in the summertime.
 Here in Central Florida, we don’t have the privilege of the wondrous phenomenon known as “seasons,” like most of you see.
 Aside from rainy days, we enjoy “Hot” and “Not as Hot” changes in weather.
 This Central Florida summer was particularly sweltering until mid-August, where I pulled out what will become a dedicated friend for years to come.